openstack/openstack-manuals/doc/cli-reference/source/trove.rst

   Limit the number of results displayed.

 ``--marker <ID>``
   Begin displaying the results for IDs greater than the specified marker.
 When used with :option:`--limit,` set this to the last ID displayed in the previous run.

-``--include-clustered``
+``--include_clustered, --include-clustered``
-  Include instances that are part of a cluster (default false).
+  Include instances that are part of a cluster (default False). :option:`--include-clustered` may be deprecated in the future, retaining just :option:`--include_clustered`.

 .. _trove_log-disable: